Muntajir11/dice_game/README.md

 To play the Dice Game, follow these steps:

 1. Open the Dice Game Website in your web browser.
-2. Two players take turns rolling the dice by clicking the "Refresh" button.
+2. Two players take turns rolling the dice by clicking the "Roll Again" button.
 3. After each roll, the outcome will be displayed, and the winner will be determined.

 ### Hosted here 👉 https://muntajir11.github.io/dice_game/